AditiOracle/Amazon_Vine_Analysis/README.md

 I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Then, I used Pandas to determine if there is any bias toward favorable reviews from Vine members in the dataset.

 **Results:**
+The dataset had over 3 million reviews recorded.
+In order to focus on reviews that would be considered more likely to be helpful, we needed to filter the dataset by:

+Count of Total Votes equal or greater than 20.
+Percent of Helpful Votes to Total Votes equal or greater than 50%.

+The results reduced the total number of reviews from 2M to 39.97K.
+This allowed us to answer the following questions:

 1. How many Vine reviews and non-Vine reviews were there?